-Open-air road tunes are provided by a Bose® AM/FM/CD audio system with 8 speakers including subwoofer, automatic audio adjustment for soft-top up/down position, integrated Interface System for iPod®, speed-sensitive volume control and auxiliary audio input jack.
-XM® Satellite Radio (XM® subscription requires, sold separately) is also standard.
+Open-air road tunes are provided by a Bose® AM/FM/CD audio system with eight speakers including subwoofer, automatic audio adjustment for soft-top up/down position, integrated Interface System for iPod®, speed-sensitive volume control and auxiliary audio input jack.
+SiriusXM Satellite Radio (SiriusXM subscription requires, sold separately) is also standard.

 Under the Skin: Pure Murano

-The 2012 Murano CrossCabriolet’s drivetrain is shared with the all-wheel drive hardtop Murano, starting with the proven “D” platform (also utilized on Maxima and Altima sedans) and standard 3.5-liter 24-valve DOHC V6 producing 265 horsepower and 248 lb-ft of torque.
-The engine design includes the Nissan variable Induction Control System (NICS), twin knock sensors, low exhaust pressure, a 10.3:1 compression ratio, and 6,600 rpm redline.
-Estimated fuel economy is 17 mpg City/22 mpg Highway.
+The Murano CrossCabriolet's drivetrain is shared with the all-wheel drive hardtop Murano, starting with the proven "D" platform (also utilized on Maxima and Altima sedans) and standard 3.5-liter 24-valve DOHC V6 producing 265 horsepower and 248 lb-ft of torque.
+The engine design includes the Nissan variable Induction Control System (NICS), twin knock sensors, low exhaust pressure, a 10.3:1 compression ratio and 6,600 rpm redline.
+Fuel economy is rated at 17 mpg City/22 mpg Highway.

 The Murano CrossCabriolet's lightweight 4-wheel independent suspension features MacPherson struts in front, a multi-link rear design, cradle-type front subframe and front and rear stabilizer bars.
 Also utilized are dual-flow path shock absorbers for responsiveness and reduced ride harshness.

-Steering is provided by a twin-orifice vehicle-speed-sensitive power-assisted steering system, while the braking system includes 4-wheel vented disc brakes with Anti-lock Brake System (ABS), Brake Assist (BA) and Electronic Brake force Distribution (EBD).
-Every CrossCabriolet comes with 20-inch split 5-spoke titanium finish aluminum-alloy wheels with P235/55R20 Toyo Proxes A20 all-season tires.
+Steering is provided by a twin-orifice vehicle-speed-sensitive power-assisted steering system, while the braking system includes 4-wheel vented disc brakes with Anti-lock Brake System (ABS), Brake Assist and Electronic Brake force Distribution (EBD).
+Every CrossCabriolet comes with 20-inch split 5-spoke titanium finish aluminum-alloy wheels – revised for the 2013 model year – and 235/55R20 Toyo Proxes A20 all-season tires.

 One Fully Equipped All-Wheel Drive Model

-The 2012 Murano CrossCabriolet is offered in one fully equipped model.
-Along with the many items previously mentioned, standard features include power front windows with one-touch up/down and auto-reverse feature, Dual-Zone Automatic Temperature Control, and a 7-inch color display for audio, climate control, fuel economy, maintenance and comfort and convenience systems.
+The 2013 Murano CrossCabriolet is offered in one fully equipped model.
+Along with the many items previously mentioned, standard features include power front windows with one-touch up/down and auto-reverse feature, Dual-Zone Automatic Temperature Control and a 7-inch color display for audio, climate control, fuel economy, maintenance and comfort and convenience systems.